-The recommendations section is grouped by categories similar to those used by the five work groups.
+The recommendations section is grouped by categories as in the initial action plan: "Creating Community Solutions: An Action Plan to Prevent to End Homelessness."
 Because many of the recommendations discuss the prevention of homelessness, prevention-based recommendations were included within the following categories:

 - regional ownership;

 - provincial and federal ownership;

 - housing supply and support;

 - enable access to housing; and

-- provision of support services
+- provision of support services.

 Within each group, global recommendations (such as ones requiring advocacy to other levels of government) are presented first, followed by recommendations requiring local action.
+New actions and other changes are in bold type.
+Implementation of these actions can be tailored to meet the needs of specific client groups or objectives.
+The following symbols represent: